Volunteers at The Maryland Theatre

 Are volunteers stationed outside the main doors or in the lobby of The Maryland Theatre, Greeters provide patrons with a warm welcome to “The Maryland Theatre.
 Additionally, they help direct patrons to key locations such as the ADA Entrances, Elevators, Box Office, Event Spaces, Restrooms, Coat Check, etc. It is also important that our greeters politely encourage patrons to follow health and safety guidelines that may be in place.
 Ticket Scanners/Takers:

 Are volunteers stationed at the triple gold door entry way to the Historic Auditorium and the Balcony double doors.
 Ticket scanners must be comfortable working with technology- our scanners, recently updated are very user friendly!
 Ticket Scanners interact with Patrons to validate their entry to the show.
 If a ticket does not scan properly, ticket takers direct patrons to the Box Office for staff assistance.Ushers:

 Are volunteers stationed inside the Historic Auditorium that direct patrons to their assigned seats.
 Ushers may also distribute information to patrons such as playbills or programs, answering FAQs, and directing patrons to concessions and the restrooms.
 Ushers must be very knowledgeable of their assigned area, the entire auditorium layout and always remain alert for disturbances or emergency.
 All ushers MUST be familiar with the seating layout number and letter system.
 Concession Volunteers:

 Are responsible for the setup, sales, and cleanup of concession areas during performances and events at The Maryland Theatre.
 Concession Volunteers serve pre-packaged candy, snacks, and beverages to guests.
 Volunteers must agree to sell only inventory as directed by MDT Staff.
 Concession volunteers are assigned to volunteer in specific locations throughout the facility- this includes the Main Level Concessions, Cocktail Lounge, VIP Suite, Mobile Concessions in The View Studio and Ballroom.
-Concession volunteers must be comfortable working with a Point of Sales System, handling cash and credit card transactions, reconciling sales and following state alcohol service regulations.
-Concession’s cash and alcohol may not be left un-attended while patrons are in the building.
+Concession volunteers must be comfortable working with a Point of Sales System, handling credit card transactions, reconciling sales and following state alcohol service regulations.
+Cash and alcohol may not be left un-attended while patrons are in the building.
 Attendance